flairNLP/fundus/docs/how_to_contribute.md

 </table>

 There are many utility functions defined at `src/parser/html_parser/utility.py` to aid you with your attributes.
-Make sure to check out other parsers on how to write specific attributes.
+Make sure to check out other parsers on how to implement specific attributes.

 Bringing all above together our parser now looks like this:
 ``` python